harshavarden/Mediakind_RegInRoll/README.md

 # Mediakind_RegInRoll
-API optimisation for roll api to perform regestration in itself
+(Project implemented in Mediakind as Trainee Developement Engineer) API optimisation for roll api to perform regestration in itself

 ****As to abide with company's policies, i have only uploaded the code developed by me, instead of uploading whole code base****